 My thighs’ friction burned each other to the point of losing skin, especially when wearing panty hose (de rigeur in the 70’s) and I used bandanas to keep my thighs protected from each other.
 I remember learning about bloomers and thought they were the miracle of the world.
 I never owned a pair, but quickly thereafter, bike shorts came into my reality and I have never been without them again.

 I hobbled so badly a woman took me aside at a dance and told me about Birkenstocks.
 She said she hobbled from her fat, too, until Birkenstocks and they saved her feet.
-Poor, I asked her how much they cost and when she told me they were almost $100 I almost choked!
+Poor, I asked her how much they cost and when she told me they were almost $100 I choked!
 She told me they were worth the ability to walk and somehow I manifested the money and have only worn Birkenstocks since.
 I now own 20+ pairs.

 I’ve sat on airplanes and spilled onto two seats, using two seatbelts, almost needing three.
 I either flew on near-empty flights or flew with my partner so I could seat-share with her

 I lived with the food voices speaking, whispering, and screaming inside my head my entire life except for three distinct times: when I was on Phen-Fen, during the first year after the gastric bypass and now, on Topamax.
 When the food voices are “on,” they are incessant and never-ending.
 They don’t take a breath, rest, relax, and stop even for a second to consider my feelings or sanity – they merely run and Run and RUN through my mind until I want to scream – or eat to make it shut up.
 And even if I eat and the voices recede to the background for a moment, it isn’t but a moment before they are loud and screaming yet again.
 Is it any wonder I wanted to make them shut up?